Microno95/desolver/docs/installation.rst

    pip install desolver

-Refer to the following links for `pyaudi support <https://darioizzo.github.io/audi/install_c.html>`_ and `pytorch support <https://pytorch.org/get-started/>`_. desolver will automatically detect these modules if they are in the same environment and use them if possible.
+Refer to the following links for `pytorch support <https://pytorch.org/get-started/>`_. `desolver`` will automatically detect these modules and appropriately leverage their functionality.

-It is necessary to tell desolver if you'd like to use numpy (and pyaudi if available) or pytorch as the backend for the computations.
-To do this, you can set the environment variable `DES_BACKEND` to either `numpy` or `torch` as shown in the snippet below:
+Unlike versions prior to v5.0.0, `desolver` no longer requires specifying the backend manually and relies on `autoray` to automatically use the appropriate backend.
+Conversely, this puts the onus on the user to ensure that the functions remain pure `pytorch` or pure `numpy`, or to implement gradients of their function when necessary.

 .. code-block:: python

-   import os
-   os.environ['DES_BACKEND'] = 'torch' # or 'numpy'

    import desolver